 Revenue generated from rates and services charges forms a significant percentage of the revenue basket for the Municipality.
 The increase in revenue of 2% represents the tariff increase for water, sanitation and refuses revenue and electricity.
-Rates and service charge revenues comprise 65% of the total operating revenue mix.
-In the 2019/2020 financial year, revenue from rates and services charges totalled R 70,981 million, which was 65% of the total operating revenue.
+Rates and service charge revenues comprise 66% of the total operating revenue mix.
+In the 2020/2021 financial year, revenue from rates and services charges totalled R 74,893 million.